endersonmaia/zabbix-templates/README.md

 # zabbix

-A collections of templates and scripts for Zabbix.
+A collection of templates and scripts for Zabbix.

 ##  Objective

-The objetcive is try to use native zabbix-agent items and SNMP.
+The objective is try to use native zabbix-agent items and SNMP.

 ## TODO

-- [ ] Create a template for Dell iDRAC 7 via SNMPv2
+- [x] Create a template for Dell iDRAC 7 via SNMPv2
 - [ ] Create a template for monitoring nginx
 - [ ] Create a template for monitoring php-fpm